DonovanLoSg/forexbacktesting/README.md

 Useing Responsive Design Checker (https://responsivedesignchecker.com/)

 The site can be viewed and used in these devices and resolutions size.
-(Some may have to pan aroudn quite a bit)
+(Some may have to pan around quite a bit)

 | Device                        | Resolution |
 |-------------------------------|:----------:|